How can we tell if the syrup is ready? That is a good question.

-Although I have already given a few recipes for spoon sweets (fruit preserves), I forgot to mention how we know if the syrup is ready.
+Although I have already given a few recipes for spoon sweets (fruit preserves), I forgot to mention how can we tell if the syrup is ready.
 It is very important for spoon sweets and jams that the syrup has the proper density.

 For spoon sweets (fruit preserves):

 Place some syrup in a spoon and let it drip away in the saucepan.
 When the syrup flows away easily, it means it is still watery and not ready.

 If not, that means that the syrup is not ready and you should repeat the procedure again.

 Put a few drops of the mixture on the small plate and try to move it around.
 If it starts flowing then the syrup is not ready yet.